• Home

 What to Wear to a Job Interview

-Here I will give some suggestions of what a man should wear to a job interview for a range of scenarios from traditional business formal to a not so dressed up interview, and in between.
+Here I will give some suggestions of what a man should wear to a job interview for a range of scenarios from traditional business formal to a not so dressed up interview, a creative interview, and in between.

 Let’s get started.